danecando/hapi-sequelize/README.md

-# hapi-seq - a plugin for using sequelize with hapi
+# hapi-sequelized - a plugin for using sequelize with hapi

 http://hapijs.com/
 http://sequelizejs.com/